JMU Major: Kinesiology

 New Freshmen and Transfer Students

-Declare the Kinesiology major when your register for orientation.
-In consultation with your kinesiology advisor you will select a concentration in exercise science or physical and health education teacher education.
+Students should declare the Kinesiology major when they register for orientation.
+In consultation with their Kinesiology advisor, students will select a concentration in Exercise Science or physical and health education teacher education.

 Currently Enrolled Major Changers

-Submit a "Change or Declaration of Major" form to the kinesiology adviser in Godwin Hall, room 220.
+Students should submit a "Change or Declaration of Major" form to the Kinesiology adviser, Paula McMahan, in Godwin Hall, room 327.

 Other Declaring Information